 The SOAR model is designed to assist children and adults in applying for Social Security disability benefits, including those returning to their communities from jails and hospitals.
 Youth aging out of the foster care system may apply 180 days before their foster care eligibility will end due to age.

-Since 2005, the SOAR program has helped more than 27,175 people obtain SSI/SSDI benefits–often the critical first step in recovery.
-All 50 states participate in SOAR.
+Since 2005, the SOAR program has helped more than 45,137 people obtain SSI/SSDI benefits–often the critical first step in recovery.
+All 50 states and Washington D.C. participate in SOAR.
 The program brings case managers and other state and local stakeholders together to coordinate the implementation of state and local-level SOAR programs.
 SAMHSA’s SOAR Technical Assistance Center provides training and technical assistance to help stakeholders develop action plans and track outcomes.

 Become a SOAR Case Manager

-SOAR-trained case managers help people with behavioral health conditions experiencing homelessness complete SSI and SSDI applications.
+SOAR-trained case managers provide comprehensive SSI/SSDI application assistance for eligible individuals who are experiencing or at risk of homelessness.
 During this process, they also keep in contact with the applicant, the Social Security Administration (SSA) field offices, and state agencies, which are usually called Disability Determination Services (DDS)–federally funded state agencies that work with SSI.

 SAMHSA provides case managers participating in the SOAR program with a variety of publications, tools, and other resources to assist them and their clients.

 The SOAR Application Toolbox has the tools and forms case managers need to complete and submit an SSI/SSDI application using the SOAR process.
 The SOAR Resources Library provides articles, webinars, and other materials about topics that relate to homelessness and mental and substance use disorders.
 Access common questions by topic to learn more about the SOAR program and other SAMHSA services.

 - Projects for Assistance in Transition from Homelessness (PATH)